 - Contributing to and enhancing recreational and ecotourism activities like snorkelling, kayaking and paddle boarding and fishing.

-Mangrove Trimming Guidelines
+Mangrove Trimming Guidance

 These guidelines are intended to assist coastal property owners in identifying, trimming and altering mangrove trees in a manner that will: